mdconaway/fastapi-cruddy-framework/README.md

 # controller/router.
 Pass in your class definition and it will be instantiated at the appropriate
 # time!
 See "CruddyController" example below!
 controller_extension: CruddyController = None,
-# The following lifecycle hooks can each recieve an async function which will be invoked before or
+# The following REPOSITORY lifecycle hooks can each recieve an async function which will be invoked
-# after the target lifecycle event.
-Generally, whatever values are passed to the lifecycle hook are
+# before or after the target lifecycle event.
+Generally, whatever values are passed to the lifecycle
-# alterable WITHIN the hook so that userspace code can alter the behavior of the lifecycle based on
+# hook are alterable WITHIN the hook so that userspace code can alter the behavior of the lifecycle
-# app level concerns.
+# based on app level concerns.
 This allows apps to do things like: hash a user password, force certain
 # relationships to always exist, force "many" queries to obey sensible limits, commit log entries,
 # send messages to queues for processing based on CRUD events, or generally handle unforseen
 # circumstances.